 You will not be able to claim any costs from Medicare.
 You may be able to claim some costs of the surgery from private health cover.

 There is no medical evidence that breast implants will have any effect on breastfeeding.
 If you are planning on becoming pregnant or breastfeeding post surgery, please discuss this during your consultation.

 There are inherent risks and complications with breast augmentation as there are with any surgery.
 You should be aware of the potential risks and discuss any concerns you may have with your doctor before your implant surgery is performed.
+Most common risks

 While the majority of women do not experience these complications, you should discuss each of them with your physician to make sure you understand the risks and consequences of breast augmentation.

-Dr. Choy operates out of Sydney & Coffs Harbour. please contact Cosmos Clinic for more details.
+Dr. Choy operates out of Sydney & Coffs Harbour.
+Please contact Cosmos Clinic for more details.